caiorss/mwiki/sample-wiki/Math - Calculus Reference Card.md

  dA = r \, \d\theta \, dr
 $$

-Then, the area of a region in polara coordinates is
+Therefore, the area of a region in polar coordinates is

 $$
+\boxed{
   A = \iint dA = \iint  r \, \d\theta \, dr
+}
 $$

 ### Change of Variables and Jacobian Matrix in a Space